perokvist/event-driven-architecture/azure_containers.md

 layout: default
 ---

-# Units of deployment - a brief look into the future guided by dapr
+# Units of deployment - a brief look into the future, guided by dapr

 Application code has long been the deployment unit / unit of scale.
 Elevated in the cloud by PaaS offerings.
 For the last decade containers has entered the scene as a better unit for platforms to work with.